ryandotfurrer/ryanfurrer-blog-v1/content/pages/blog/another-modern-css-reset.md

 `line-height: 1.5;` - a basic default recommended for better reading experiences and accessibility.
 This is unnecessary for large font and headings, which you’ll see get over-written later.

 `margin: 0 auto;` - centers all visible content on the page.
-This is necessary when you take into account the following style…
+This is necessary when you take into account the following style.

 `max-width: 1440px` - I find that a page width of 1440px works well for me as it limits how far people have to move their heads to see both ends of your website.
-As much as people enjoy massive ultra-wide displays, I don’t think having the header navigation spanning 34” is helpful, nor is it good to look at.
+However, as much as people enjoy massive ultra-wide displays, I don’t think having the header navigation spanning 34” is helpful, nor is it good looking.

 `padding: 0 1rem;` - this adds padding to the left and right sides of the body, which is great for mobile browsing.
 Otherwise, you’d have no space between the content and where the screen ends.